tekknolagi/tekknolagi.github.com/_posts/2020-10-01-compiling-a-lisp-7.md

 Note that we're binding it in the `body_env` because we want this to be available to the body, but not the other bindings.

+Also note that since this new binding is created in a way that does not modify `body_env` (`entry` only points to `body_env`), it will automatically be cleaned up at the end of this invocation of `Compile_let`.
+This is a little subtle in C but it's clearer in more functional languages.

 At this point we've done all the work required for one binding.
 All that's left to do is emit a recursive call to handle the rest -- the `cdr` of `bindings`.
 We'll decrement the `stack_index` since we just used the current `stack_index`.